juiceinc/devlandia/README.md

 environment to ``~/.virtualenvs/`` you'll need to run ``source ~/.virtualenvs/devlandia/bin/activate`` to activate it.
 Once your environment is setup and activated run ``pip install -r requirements.txt`` from the root directory of devlandia.

-Next, still in the devlandia root directory, run ``npm install --only=dev``.
+Next, still in the devlandia root directory, run ``npm install``.
 This is necessary for the watcher to work.
 Run ``make ecr_login``.
 To automate this login step, copy the ``postactivate`` file in the scripts folder to the bin directory for your devlandia virtual environment.
 Be sure to edit the file to point to the root of your devlandia directory.
 This will automatically log you in to our private Docker registry every time you activate the virtual environment.

 Finally you'll need to cd into the desired environment at ``environments/<env>`` and run ``jb start`` as normal.
-Currently the only images available are `environments/test`, and ``environments/hstm-test``.
+Currently the only images available are `environments/test`, `environments/stable', and ``environments/hstm-test``.
 Docker will pull down 3 images: Postgres, Redis, and the pre-built Juicebox image.
 After the images are downloaded it will go through its initialization and will come up at ``http://localhost:8000/``.

 Docker will be expecting to find your AWS credentials at ~/.boto.
 If you have your credentials in another location please at least copy them here with the form: